amitxv/PC-Tuning/docs/physical-setup.md

 - Disable Spread Spectrum and ensure BCLK frequency is close to 100.00 as possible in [HWiNFO](https://www.hwinfo.com)/[CPU-Z](https://www.cpuid.com/softwares/cpu-z.html)

 - Disable Legacy USB Support as [it generates unnecessary SMIs](https://patents.google.com/patent/US6067589).
-You may need to turn this on while installing a new operating system or to access BIOS
+You may need to turn this on to install a new operating system or to access BIOS

 - Disable XHCI Hand-off

 - Set the primary graphics to dGPU instead of iGPU if applicable

-- Set PCIe link speed to the maximum supported (e.g. Gen 4.0)
+- Set PCIe link speed to the maximum supported (e.g. Gen 3.0)

 - Disable Execute Disable Bit/NX Mode.
 A minority of applications (Valorant) require it to be enabled